Why Westerners rebranded secular ethics as "Buddhist" and banned Tantra

 This is incompatible with Buddhist Tantra, in which it is critical that not only teachers, but also students, explicitly vow to violate the precepts.

-A clear example is the samaya vow to drink alcohol in tsok.
+A clear example is the samaya vow to drink alcohol in tsok (the feast ritual).
 Although alcohol has a specific tantric mind-altering role, the function of the vow is also an unambiguous, in-your-face rejection of the precepts (and vinaya) as a whole.
 All tantrikas also vow to kill people when that is the right thing to do; and so on for the other precepts.
 Obviously the Dalai Lama understood perfectly that the Letter prohibited Tantra, even if some of the Westerners who signed it may not have.

 Thus, in the West, Buddhist Tantra was banned specifically in the name of “Buddhist ethics.”
 (Now one reason I am writing about Buddhist ethics comes into focus!)